umiao/ece209as_project/docs/report.md

 - Improve the downstream classification accuracy with imputation techniques.

 ## Weakness
+- Require data preprocessing including truncating and encoding in advance
+- Rely heavily on the performance of encoder
+- Current cluster method is trivial so far (based on Euclidean Distance)

 ## Future Work
 Aside from the framework and experimental design discussed above, there are also serval interesting topics to be discussed.